-KDC Theatre prides itself on its New Writing programme, and the last few years have seen this grow and develop into a fantastic resource for people interested in directing, in hearing new work, and especially in showcasing their own stuff.
+The last few years have seen KDC Theatre’s new writing programme grow and develop into a fantastic resource for people interested in directing, in hearing new work, and especially in showcasing their own stuff.

 So we need writers.
-We need one act plays.
-We need spirit and poetry and life and stories spilled out onto paper, imagination captured on a word processor and tales that need to be told.
+We need plays.
+We need spirit and poetry and life and stories spilled out onto paper, imagination captured on a word processor, and tales that need to be told.

 What sort of things do we do?